Getting a mortgage if you're disabled and on benefits

 If you think a mortgage lender is discriminating against you, you can take action under the Equality Act.
 You'll need to prove that the reason the lender turned you down or treated you badly was specifically linked to your disability and was not, for example, to do with financial instability.
 Housing Options Scotland can help you make your case.

-Our pages on dealing with disability discrimination have more information.
+Our pages on dealing with housing discrimination have more information.

 Will I be able to get insurance?